 Rule #6: When working with knits, you ALWAYS want the greatest amount of stretch going around your curves, not up and down!

-Okay, let’s start with discussing just a few of the most common pattern layouts…
+Okay, let’s start by discussing just a few of the most common pattern layouts…

 Here’s what you need to keep in mind about pattern layouts…